How Product Segmentation Helps Capture The Market

 Small businesses looking to expand can sometimes be discouraged by the cost of launching a new product.
 Conducting market research and launching marketing campaigns is time-consuming and expensive.
-But there are cost-effective solutions if you have the right strategy and affordable tools.
+But there are cost-effective solutions if you have the right strategy and affordable tools like product segmentation.

 The United States Small Business Administration recommend putting a face to your customers.
 This is obviously impossible to physically do in the digital age.
 The aim therefore is to create profiles of your typical customer.